reactGo/reactGo/README.md

 1. `npm install --save sequelize`
 2. `npm install --save pg pg-hstore`

+Note:

-3. Note: You have to create the database beforehand locally.
-Either by using pgadmin.
+For local dev, you have to create your database locally, by following either steps:
+1. `createdb ReactWebpackNode` on command line, read more [here](http://www.postgresql.org/docs/9.3/static/app-createdb.html)
+2. Creating it manually using pgadmin
+3. psql magic

 ### Deploying to Heroku